Invenso/smart-flows/Flows/Flow steps - structure.md

-# Flow steps - in depth structure
+# Flow steps - structure

 Flow steps are essential to all flows.
 They tell how flow blocks should look and what data it needs.
 The structure will be explained by analyzing the "Generate document"-step.